Image of Trump after the assassination attempt moves the portrait of Obama to the White House - ExBulletin

 There was an unexplained break when Trump did not welcome Obama during his first mandate.

-Biden left his duties almost three months ago and it will probably take a few years before the portraits and the elders of the First Lady were put into service and completed.
+Biden left his duties almost three months ago and it will probably take a few years before the portraits and the alumni of First Ladys were ordered and completed.

 Trump also got involved in paintings outside the White House.